-- 5.2.3.2.
-Displacement and backset retention. - 5.2.3.2.1.
-When the head restraint is tested in any position of backset adjustment in accordance with Annex 6, the head form shall: - 5.2.3.2.1.1.
-Not be displaced more than 25 mm during the application of the initial reference moment of 37 Nm; - 5.2.3.2.1.2.
+- 5.2.3.2.1.2.
 Not be displaced more than 102 mm perpendicularly and rearward of the displaced extended torso line during the application of a 373 Nm moment about the R-point; and - 5.2.3.2.1.3.
 Return to within 13 mm of its initial reference position after the following sequence occurs: application of a 373 Nm moment about the R-point; reduction of the moment to 0 Nm; and by re-application of the initial reference load 37 Nm. - 5.2.3.3.
 Displacement - 5.2.3.3.1.
-When the head restraint is tested in the rearmost (relative to the seat) position of horizontal adjustment (if provided) in accordance with Annex 6, the head form shall not be displaced more than 102 mm perpendicularly and rearward of the displaced extended torso line during the application of a 373 Nm moment about the R-point. - 5.2.3.
+When the head restraint is tested in the rearmost (relative to the seat) position of horizontal adjustment (if provided) in accordance with Annex 6, the head form shall not be displaced more than 102 mm perpendicularly and rearward of the displaced extended torso line during the application of a 373 Nm moment about the R-point. - 5.2.4.
 Head restraint strength